Title and statement of responsibility area

 Scope and content

-The files consist of forms, reports, correspondence and maps.
-The files contain a copy of the licence, maps of the area that will be logged, ministry approvals, operating plans, as well as a wide variety of correspondence with the licensee
+The files may contain a copy of the licence, forms, reports, maps of the area that will be logged, ministry approvals, operating plans, annual reports, as well as a wide variety of correspondence with the licensee.

 Immediate source of acquisition